Catherine Chandler's Poetry Blog

 The Wonderful Boat has weighed anchor!

-After a rather lengthy hiatus, I'll be publishing a poem from one of my six poetry collections on a daily basis.
+After a rather lengthy hiatus, I'll be publishing a poem from one of my six poetry collections from time to time, as time allows.

 Those collections are: